 Climb Bowman’s Hill Tower

 Bowman’s Hill Tower offers stunning views of the Delaware River and surrounding landscape.
 On a clear day, you can see up to 14 miles.
-It’s particularly impressive in the fall when you can have a bird’s-eye view of the Bucks County foliage.
+It’s particularly impressive in the fall when you can have a bird’s-eye view of the area’s incredible foliage.

 Ride the New Hope Railroad